200sc/rtreego/README.md

 rtreego is written and maintained by Daniel Connelly.
 You can find my stuff at dhconnelly.com or email me at dhconnelly@gmail.com.

+rtreego was forked by Patrick Higgins(patrick.allen.higgins@gmail.com) to improve peformance in the specific case of a 3D rtree.

-This fork is maintained by Patrick Higgins (patrick.allen.higgins@gmail.com).
+This fork, of Patrick Higgins' fork, is maintained by Patrick Stephen(patrick.d.stephen@gmail.com).

 License
 -------